 As described in more detail below, Western has launched a hostile offer to acquire the shares of ADT for a combination of cash and Western common stock with a maximum stated value of \$22.50 per ADT common share (the "Western Hostile Offer").
 ADT Investments II believes that the Western Hostile Offer poses significant risks for Western shareholders.
 ADT Investments II believes that these issues are also of importance to you because, assuming consummation of the Western Merger, you would become a Western shareholder.
-Accordingly, ADT Investments is filing this proxy statement in order to assure that it will be free to communicate directly with you during the pendency of the Western Hostile Offer.
+Accordingly, ADT Investments II is filing this proxy statement in order to assure that it will be free to communicate directly with you during the pendency of the Western Hostile Offer.
+In support of the Western Hostile Offer, Western has commenced litigation against ADT.
+Because Western has filed such litigation against ADT and commenced the Western Hostile Offer, ADT Investments II has interests which may conflict with the interests of other KCPL shareholders.